corkami/collisions/hashquines/README.md

 Hashquines are files showing their own MD5.

 It seems like an impossible magic trick because modifying the file's contents changes the hash, therefore the hash can't be known in advance.
-So it's the opposite strategy: make it possible to display any value, included the value of the actual hash of the file, without changing the overall hash of the file.
+So it's the opposite strategy: make it possible to display *any* value, included the value of the actual hash of the file, without changing the overall hash of the file.

-They serve no security purpose, but they show that MD5 is now just a fun toy.
+While the security risk they represent is debatable, they certainly show that MD5 is now just a fun toy.

 # Strategies